nxp-mcuxpresso/mcux-sdk-examples/frdmk32l3a6/driver_examples/tpm/timer/cm0plus/readme.txt

 ========
 The TPM project is a simple demonstration program of the SDK TPM driver to use TPM as a timer.
 It sets up the TPM hardware block to trigger an interrupt every 1 millisecond.
-When the TPM interrupt is triggered a message a printed on the UART terminal.
+When the TPM interrupt is triggered 1000 times, a message is printed on the UART terminal.

 Toolchain supported
 ===================